abhishekpatel16/Pizza-Sales-Analysis-SQL-Project--P1/README.md

 ## Project Structure

-### 1. Database Setup
+### Database Setup

 - **Database Creation**: The project starts by creating a database named `pizza_db`.
 - **Table Creation**: A table named `pizza_sales` is created to store the sales data.
+-
-- The table structure includes columns for
+- The table structure includes columns for:
 - pizza_id
 - order_id
 - pizza_name_id